 World War II.
 History Tour

-et aquanted with the stuggering relics of the War!
-Visit the unbelieveble mementos of Hungary’s living history!
+et acquainted with the stuggering relics of the War!
+Visit the unbelievable mementos of Hungary’s living history!

 Arrival in Budapest by motorcoach, breakfast at the hotel.
 With a local guide you will get to know the hilly side of Budapest: Buda during a city tour.
 After lunch in the city center, have a guided visit in the House of Terror.
 Afterwards, dinner and overnight in the hotel.

 The House of Terror is a museum, the only one of its kind, a monument to the memory of all those who were held captive, tortured and killed in this building in two bloody periods of the Hungarian history: the World War with II., the period of Nazi occupation and the communist totalitarianism.
 In the autumn of 1944, when the Hungarian Nazis came to power, the basement of this building was used as a prison.
 Then it was turned into the headquarters of the Secret Police force during the communist period.
 The museum, while presenting the horrors in a tangible way, also intends to make people understand that the sacrifice for freedom was not in vain.
 It also presents a picture of the life of the Hungarians at the time.

 After breakfast at the hotel, participate in a guided tour of the Holocaust Memorial Centre.
 Live interview with a survivor of this period who will share her experience with the group.
 After a picnic lunch in a park in the city, the city tour continues with the Pest side, with the theme “the footsteps of the heroes of the World War II.”.
 Dinner and overnight in the hotel.